neodesafiador/Studdy/README.md

 ## Overview

-## Milestones
+## Roles

 - [X] **Ethan Part**

   - Set up the environment on PythonAnywhere.
   - Set up different webpages for each subject.
   - Pull resources from the Arkansas curriculum.
   - Develop user signup, login, and logout pages.
   - Create the Learning Profile page.

 - [X] **Katsuki Part**

   - Implement practice problems, including multiple-choice questions, flashcards, matching exercises, and short-answer questions.
   - Provide personalized questions based on the User Learning Profile.
   - Implement interactive recommendations using natural language.
   - Develop a grading system for short-answer questions.
   - Design practice problems.

 - [X] **Cody Part**

   - Design the overall app interface and user experience.

 - [X] **Dale Part**

   - Create the Entity-Relationship (E/R) diagram for the system.

 ## How to Play